Non-profits

 I was looking for a new challenge and found my match with this new position.
 I am involved in many aspects of the nonprofit world: marketing, communications, finance, grants, public relations, you name it!

-I love what I do and am passionate about the Comptoir's mission.
-When you're in here every day and see the positive impact your work has on the well-being of others, well, it makes you want to get involved even more."
+I love what I do and am passionate about the Comptoir’s mission.
+When you’re in here every day and see the positive impact your work has on the well-being of others, it makes you want to get involved even more.”

 Anecdote

-"I will always remember a specific moment at Comptoir alimentaire Drummond.
-I was asked to help with the product distribution out front, and as I entered the main room, I saw a little boy barely two years old.
+“I will always remember a specific moment at Comptoir alimentaire Drummond.
+I was asked to help with product distribution out front, and as I entered the main room, I saw a little boy barely two years old.
 We could quickly see that times were difficult at home.
-The little boy took a loaf of bread offered to him and began to devour it as if he had not eaten for several days.
-I can't explain the feeling.
-I just stood there watching him and promised myself that I would make things happen so I would never have to witness a scene like that again."
+The little boy devoured a loaf of bread as if he had not eaten for several days.
+I can’t explain the feeling.
+I just stood there watching him and promised myself that I would make things happen so I would never have to witness a scene like that again.”— Veronique Sawyer, executive director of Comptoir alimentaire Drummond.

 This new role is certainly a challenge, especially with the holiday season approaching and the Défi Entreprises for the Guignolée.